When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 10. Cockroach Soup

-Finding a cockroach even nearby your takeaway meal might make you furious, let alone finding in your food.
+Finding a cockroach even nearby your takeaway meal might make you furious, let alone find it in your food.

 9. Head cheese